ytybuaa/Multi-Waveguide-Pinching-Antennas-for-ISAC/README.md

-# Multi-Waveguide Pinching Antennas for ISAC reproduction
+# Multi-Waveguide Pinching Antennas for ISAC -reproduction

 This repository is a small MATLAB research project centered on pinching-antenna ISAC experiments.
 The current codebase is organized around package-based APIs for custom scenarios, validation sweeps, and the underlying SCA solver.